The world would be a perfect place if the only thing you needed to do was let the beard grow freely, without any problem or need to take care of it.

-Now that you have successfully trimmed the rest of your beard and shaved clean below the Adam’s apple, you have to get those cheeks tidied up.
+Now that you have successfully trimmed the rest of your beard and shaved clean below Adam’s apple, you have to get those cheeks tidied up.
 There are two ways that you can go here.

 if you are going for the chin strap look, then you can razor a tight edge between beard and cheeks from ear to ear.

 Don’t worry about maintaining a tight line, just cut down the sprouts too far away from the rest of the herd.

-Try to keep the mustache the same length as the beard above the jaw line, so keep trimmer on either 2 or 1 like you used in the earlier steps.
+Try to keep the mustache the same length as the beard above the jawline, so keep trimmer on either 2 or 1 as you used in the earlier steps.

-Now that you have gone through the steps to make certain your beard is all evened-out, it is time to beard fade the facial hair with the rest of the hair on your head.
+Now that you have gone through the steps to make certain your beard is all evened out, it is time to beard fade the facial hair with the rest of the hair on your head.

-1. Pick a location where your beard is the longest near the jaw line, set the trimmer to one shorter setting, then trim an area one inch up.
+This is usually near the jawline.
+Set the trimmer to a shorter length setting, then trim an area one inch up.

-4. Depending how low you started, keep lowering the trimmer setting and moving up in one inch increments until you read your hair.
+Move up another inch, shorten the trimmer again, clean that area and do not go below that line.
+Move up another inch, shorten the trimmers, and continue fading the beard as you move up.
+Depending on how low you started, keep lowering the trimmer setting and moving up in one-inch increments until you read your hair.

-5. Repeat this exact same process on the other side of your head until you go from beard to hair.
+Repeat this exact same process on the other side of your head until you go from beard to hair.
 Don’t get discouraged if it seems like a lot of work now.
 Over time this process will get much easier and definitely faster.

 At this point, the hair on your head will gradually blend into the facial hair without taking away any focus from the beard.
 Once you get this right the first time, the rest will be easy.